pangealab/artemis/_includes/pages/deploy_all_boutique_images.md

-### Deploy All Boutique Images
+### Deploy All Boutique Images using Helm Pipeline

-The Boutique application consists of 12 Docker Images which need to be depoyed to your Azure Kubernetes using the provided `kubernetes-deploy-all` Pipeline.
+The Boutique application consists of 12 Docker Images which need to be depoyed to your Azure Kubernetes using the provided `kubernetes-deploy-all` Helm Pipeline.
 Procedure is as follows:

 1. Sign In to [Azure DevOps]({{site.data.urls.ado}})